 What is Dyslexia?

 Dyslexia is a neurobiological condition that causes difficulties in several areas of learning.
 It commonly affects reading, writing, and spelling, but can also affect math skills.
-This condition can be hard to define and is not recognized in Tennessee as a learning disability at this time.
-A bill is currently under consideration to change this in the state legislature and, if passed, will benefit many children.

 Other areas of learning overlap with dyslexia and cause difficulty in a student’s performance in school.
 Students and adults who struggle with dyslexia learn and process information differently than others.
 But they are still able to learn and be very successful in their academics and life!